zopefoundation/Zope/docs/maintenance.rst

 - Check on https://zopefoundation.github.io/Zope/ for the new release.

-- Announce the release to the world.
+- Announce the release to the world via zope-announce@zope.org and https://community.plone.org/c/announcements.